What exactly is Permanent Makeup?

-Microblading, semi permanent makeup, permanent make up, permanent cosmetics, cosmetic tattooing are all different terms commonly used for forms of the same treatment- so it can be a little confusing!
+Microblading, Nanoblading, Semi Permanent Makeup, Permanent Make up, Permanent Cosmetics, Cosmetic Tattooing, Micropigmentation are all different terms commonly used for various forms of the same treatment- so it can be a little confusing!

 Why are there so many names for the same thing?

-Some people refer to it as semi permanent makeup (SPMU) as the colour does start to fade after approximately 12-18 months.
-Whilst this is the case, even years down the line, there will still be tiny molecules of pigment left in the skin; which is why it is also referred to as permament makeup/cosmetics (PMU).
+Some people refer to it as Semi Permanent Makeup (SPMU) as the colour does start to fade after approximately 12-18 months.
+Whilst this is the case, even years down the line, there will still be tiny molecules of pigment left in the skin; which is why it is also referred to as Permanent Makeup / Cosmetics (PMU).
 I use the latter term.

 So what exactly is it?